Bosnia and Herzegovina in the Eurovision Song Contest 2008: At Eurovision

 The two semi-finals and the final were broadcast in Bosnia and Herzegovina on BHT 1 with commentary by Dejan Kukrić.
-The Bosnian spokesperson, who announced the Bosnian votes during the final, was Melina Garibović.
+BHRT appointed Melina Garibović as its spokesperson to announced the Bosnian-Herzegovinian votes during the final.

 Semi-final

 Laka took part in technical rehearsals on 12 and 15 May, followed by dress rehearsals on 19 and 20 May.
-The Bosnian performance featured Laka in a white and yellow striped t-shirt and a blue-green suit, joined on stage by his sister Mirela Laković in a white dress with apples on and four backing vocalists in wedding gowns.
+The Bosnian-Herzegovinian performance featured Laka in a white and yellow striped t-shirt and a blue-green suit, joined on stage by his sister Mirela Laković in a white dress with apples on and four backing vocalists in wedding gowns.
 The performance began with Mirela hanging clothes on a washing line and collecting bouquets from the backing vocalists, all of them which then knitted.
 At the end of the performance, the word "LOVE" was displayed on the clothes.
 The stage lighting and LED screens displayed various colours.

 At the end of the show, Bosnia and Herzegovina was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Bosnia and Herzegovina placed ninth in the semi-final, receiving a total of 72 points.